VivekCR7/TEST/SQL-Basics-to-advance/README.md

 (10 rows)
 ```

-we can use "*" for selecting all the data from a particular table
+We can use "*" for selecting all the data from a particular table.

 <br>